 It always turned out the story was about me.
 Me being selfish and overcoming that.
-Me having some kind of epiphany that made me get a grip on my life and succeed.
+Me having some kind of epiphany, making me get a grip on my life and succeed.
 Me progressively maturing.
 Even if I ended up happy, it was ultimately about me, me, me.
 It wasn't ever about Zooey Deschanel or our love.
 It always was about how I caused it to fail, or masked my hurt too much, or wasn't caring and compassionate enough.
 Because any decision I made, any decision I was pushed to make, seemed to drive her away from me, or me away from her, and even though I never really wanted to be with her in the first place, there I would be at the end of the story, feeling estranged, having to do that end of the story thing where you dip a toe into the possibility of what extends beyond the story, the implied extrapolation.
 But over time I began to fake that ending, fake that hope.
 There is no endearing, optimistic coda.

 I dislike Zooey Deschanel very freaking much.

 It's not like that anymore.
 Now, I can decide something to do without being worried about how it will affect my Narrative Arc, my Love Interest, my Family.
 I don't have to balance these competing desires to create intriguing drama, to create conflict.
 I don't have to worry about achieving an ambitious Want.
 My only Want is to be left alone, to make decisions for myself that aren't about My Story, that aren't about me being the center of attention.